By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 You hear them talking but you don’t believe them, why?

 What do we do when the words don’t match the gut feeling we have?
 Do you trust yourself or do you think you must be wrong?

 Your gut is telling you something and it should be getting more of an audience.
 In day-to-day life the sound is so overbearing we forget that more than half of all human communication comes via nonverbal channels.
 If you haven’t practiced paying attention to the other part of communication you are at a serious disadvantage.

 Some small children seem to know this.
-Words telling them come over here, I just want to talk with you, do not match up with the clenched fists and the obvious signs of anger.
+Words telling them to come over here, I just want to talk with you, do not match up with the clenched fists, and the obvious signs of anger.
 They avoid people like that.
-Somewhere along the way most of us lose this ability to make use of the nonverbal parts of communication.
+Somewhere along the way most of us lose this ability to make use of the non-verbal parts of communication.

 Next replay the same story with the sound up.
 Check what you see now with the notes you made.
 Do you get the same feelings now?
 Why or why not?

 Observe a couple or family through a window or in a public place, somewhere where you can be far enough away you can’t hear the words they are saying.

 Watch for a while and begin to develop a theory about who these people are and why they are together.